Zal-atan/holbertonschool-higher_level_programming/python-classes/README.md

-# This is a Readme for the Python-More_Data_Structures Project
+# This is a Readme for the Python-Classes Project
 ## In this project we will be learning about classes, objects, and methods in Python

 # Author - Ethan Zalta